ICT2x01-P2-7/Project-Code/README.md

 ## User Acceptance Testing

-- Include an updated use case diagram and system state diagram if there are changes made based on M2.
-Highlight the changes clearly.
-- An embedded video that runs through all the system test cases you have created (and refined) from M2
-- ~3 mins long to cover all system tests

 ### Use Case Diagram and System State Diagram
 As there are no changes, please refer to the M2 document for the Use Case Diagram and System State Diagram.